HEALTH & HYGIENE

 mouth washes, gargles, masticatories,

-anointments, rubbings, fumigations, cauterizations, fillings, filings,
+anointments, rubbings, fumigations, cauterizations, fillings,

-instruments: scrapers, rasps, straight
+with the appropriate instruments: scrapers, rasps, straight

 small sealpels, tooth trephines, files, toothed tenacula, and

 He recognized the presence of tartar

 Guy de Chauliac refers to false teeth made from 'oþer

 If teeth loosen, he advises they be fastened to healthy ones with

 a gold chain.
 If the teeth fall out, they may be replaced by the

 teeth of another person or with artificial teeth made from oxbone,

 which may be fixed in place by a fine metal ligature.
 He says

 author of Daily Life In The Middle Ages claims that gold

 caps were used as early as the 15th century.
+A paper published

-century literature makes reference to creating false teeth.
+literature makes reference to creating false teeth.
 A lecture

 given to the PHS in May 1993 by Dr David Brown, Head of the Department